 Seriously, that’s the complete answer.

-I’ll explain a little why that is, but the bottom line is that, no, it is impossible to determine if someone has copied your files.
+I’ll explain why, but the bottom line is that no, it is impossible to determine if someone has copied your files.

 Become a Patron of Ask Leo! and go ad-free!